 (4) To avoid doubt, it is declared that the term “network operator” does not include the owner of premises to which electricity is supplied who distributes the electricity to a person who occupies a part or all of the premises.

+[Regulation 3 amended in Gazette 13 Dec 2005 p.
+5978.]

 4. Application of the Electricity Regulations 1947 to a network operator

 Part IX (other than regulation 316A) of the Electricity Regulations 1947 does not apply to a network operator or an employee of a network operator.

-Part 2 — Standards for electricity supplied

-5. Electricity supplied

-(1) Subject to subregulations (3) and (4), a network operator must use all reasonable endeavours to ensure that the supply of electricity to a consumer conforms to the benchmark standards for electricity quality and reliability set out in Schedule 1.
+[Part 2 (s.
+5-7) repealed in Gazette 13 Dec 2005 p.
+5978.]